dirkbig/GSy-sandbox-sim/README.md

 A plot is automatically generated and opened, showing all bids and offers in a aggregated demand/supply curve, with an market clearing quantity.
 For pay-as-clear, this corresponds directly with the clearing price on the Y-axis.

 ## Contribution
-This is a research collaboration between Grid Singularity (GSy)/Energy Web Foundation (EWF) - Reiner Lemoine Institut (RLI)
+This is a research collaboration between Grid Singularity/Energy Web Foundation - Reiner Lemoine Institut

 * **Dirk van den Biggelaar**
 * **Fatuma Mohammed Ali**